eliassun/net4clouds/README.md

 dev_net:

-This project builds a network for the developer to build Python and Go Apps.
+This project builds a cloud developement env to build Python and Go Apps.
+The network is created by the Python code along with the Terraform.
+For example, if it needs to create a new EC2, cmd_create_aws_ec2 will work: python3 main.py cmd_create_aws_ec2 --name host_name --ami ami_name --size ec2_size --key key_pair  --az az_name
+python3 main.py cmd_create_aws_ec2
+python3 main.py cmd_create_aws_ec2 --name elias-ubuntu --szie t2.micro